I built a regulated-industry AI platform in seven days. One person.

 I'm not here to help you finish a sprint.
 I'm here to help you decide which experiments to kill, which to double-down on, and how to turn AI spend into long-term defensibility.
 The goal isn't a faster chatbot—it's a compounding asset your competitors can't copy.

-Why Most AI Projects Fail: The Three Traps
+Why Most AI Projects Fail: The Four Traps

 The First Idea Trap